Patrick Saint-Éloi

 Patrick Saint-Éloi (20 October 1958 – 18 September 2010) was a Guadeloupean singer and songwriter.
 He was one of the lead singers of the Zouk and Compas band Kassav'.
 As a solo artist, he helped create zouk beton, a fast music genre played only by Kassav'.
-He was also and admired figure of compas or Zouk Love.
+He was also an admired singer and songwriter of compa and Zouk Love songs.
 Saint-Éloi died of cancer in Pointe-à-Pitre in 2010, aged 51.
 A public tribute was organised in Moule before his burial.